Venetian plaster in the kitchen is elegant. It’s that simple. And it is an elegance that can match with any decor or era.

 There is no need to paint Venetian plaster.
 The color you choose is already mixed in before it is applied.
 It is very low maintenance.

-Once it is sealed, Venetian plaster is very durable and will last for years, even when put to the test by moisture, cooking vapors, smoke and steam in your kitchen.
+Once it is sealed, it is very durable and will last for years, even when put to the test by moisture, cooking vapors, smoke and steam in your kitchen.

 A Kitchen with Mediterranean Style